Tsuzuki goes to face Konoe and Tatsumi with a purposal to help out with the whole month. Meanwhile, he asks Wakaba to look after Anna.

 "I won't be long," the man said.
 He turned back to Konoe's office and knocked on the door.

-Konoe waited at his deck for him.
-Tatsumi stared him down.
-Tsuzuki waited.
-Looked pretty tense.
+Konoe waited at his desk for him.
+Tatsumi stared him down as Tsuzuki waited.

 "The merger has begun, right?"
 Konoe asked.

 "How bad?" the boss asked.
 Tsuzuki swallowed bitterly.

 "It's hard to say now," he said.
 The man drew in a breath.
 "I need to stay with her," the shinigami said.
 "I'll accept any punishment later.
 Just please!"

 "Tsuzuki-san," Konoe said.

 "She needs me with her!"
 Tsuzuki pleaded.
 "She could die if I'm not there to help her!"

 "Kimoto-san will die because you put her in that situation," Tatsumi argued back.
 Konoe waved for him to be quiet.
 The secretary closed his mouth.
 Tsuzuki fought back guilt long enough to keep his case.